13 Things To Do in Machu Picchu

 2. See the sunrise from Machu Picchu

 Another reason to hike up to Machu Picchu is to catch the sunrise – although this is also possible if you take the earliest bus.
 Another bonus, you will be able to explore the ruins before the tour groups arrive.
-If this sounds exciting then why not check out this tour that is designed to catch the first rays in Machu Picchu? #InstagramWorthy
+If this sounds exciting then why not check out tours that are designed to catch the first rays in Machu Picchu? #InstagramWorthy

 3. See the Temple of the Sun